Jennifer Nordquist: Biography

 Nordquist served as the Chief of Staff at the Council of Economic Advisers under Chairman Kevin Hassett from 2017 to 2019.
-During this time, she also served as a member of the Presidential Delegation to attend the Peace to Prosperity Workshop in Manama, Bahrain.
+During this time, she also served as a member of the Presidential Delegation to attend the Peace to Prosperity Workshop in Manama, Bahrain led by Jared Kushner.
+She again served as a Counselor to Chairman of the Council of Economic Advisers Stephen Miran in 2025.

 She received the Secretary of the Treasury's Distinguished Service Award and was named a Stanford Associate by the Stanford Board of Governors for outstanding alumni volunteer service.
-She is also on the Board of Directors of Gadsby's Tavern Museum in Alexandria, Virginia.
+She also served on the Board of Directors of Gadsby's Tavern Museum in Alexandria, Virginia.

 United States Executive Director for the World Bank

 On March 8, 2019, President Donald Trump nominated her to position of the United States Executive Director of the World Bank.
 The Senate confirmed her to the position on September 12, 2019.
 Nordquist also served on the Audit Committee, the Committee on Governance, and the Committee on Development Effectiveness at the World Bank.
 As U.S. Executive Director, Nordquist was also on the Boards of the International Bank for Reconstruction and Development (IBRD), International Development Association (IDA), International Finance Corporation (IFC) and Directors to the Board of the Multilateral Investment Guarantee Agency (MIGA).